ryantd42/NY-Legislative-Git/2023/A6781A-2023/bill.md

   ___________

- Introduced  by M. of A. TAGUE -- read once and referred to the Committee on Libraries and Education Technology
+ Introduced  by M. of A. TAGUE -- read once and referred to the Committee on Libraries and Education Technology --  committee  discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee

- AN ACT to amend chapter 672 of the laws of  1993,  amending  the  public authorities  law relating to the construction and financing of facili- ties for certain public libraries, in relation to including The Commu- nity Library
+ AN ACT to amend chapter 672 of the laws of  1993,  amending  the  public authorities  law relating to the construction and financing of facili- ties for certain public libraries, in relation to including The Commu- nity Library in Cobleskill

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: